 In this article Elite CurrenSea will share its methods how we use the oscillator for a better understanding, interpretation, analysis, and trade setups based on the wave patterns.

-Elite CurrenSea uses the Awesome Oscillator as a wave trend indicator.
-The AO (Awesome Oscillator), which is created by the Elliott Wave expert, legendary trader, and Fractal creator Bill Williams, is in our view the best oscillator for analysing the waves of the Forex, CFD, and other financial markets.
+Elite CurrenSea uses the Awesome Oscillator as a wave trend indicator – available for free via MetaTrader 4/5 .
+The AO (Awesome Oscillator), which is created by the Elliott Wave expert, legendary trader, and Fractal creator Bill Williams, is in our view the best oscillator for analyzing the waves of the Forex, CFD, and other financial markets.

 Before we explain the benefits of the AO (Awesome Oscillator) and macd.PRO, we need to identify the problem they solve which is: